- Home Page

 Most WPC games do not require ROM chip changes to change the language.
 Language is selectable through the game's menu system- software adjustments/settings.
 And also by way of jumpers or DIP switches on the MPU board (for "default language"- see below).

 A select few (less than 5 or 6) of these games actually have versions of some chips (game AND sound ROMs) that are foreign-language-specific (non-English).
 Some that use these are WhoDunnit and World Cup Soccer.
 There may be others.
-If you have one of these games, look them up in the listing above for further details.
+If you have one of these games, look them up for further details.
 You can click either game name above, or search by game name using the Search feature at the top of any page.